-Substance Abuse Laws, Acts, and Regulations in the United States
+Substance Abuse Laws, Acts & Legislation in the United States

 The following is an overview of the various federal drug laws, alcohol laws, and regulations that pertain to substance abuse in the United States.